chanzuckerberg/miniwdl/CONTRIBUTING.md

 **macOS:** isn't preferred for miniwdl development due to some [test suite incompatibilities](https://github.com/chanzuckerberg/miniwdl/issues/145); but at least simple changes can be prototyped under macOS.

+Read the Docs currently builds from the [mlin/miniwdl](https://github.com/mlin/miniwdl) fork of this repository.
+Locally, `make doc` generates the docs under `docs/_build/html/`.

 ## Security

 Please disclose security issues responsibly by contacting security@chanzuckerberg.com.